 The following supplies are needed for Project WARM:

 - Full-size 50"x72" convoluted foam mattress pads (Available at Walmart for $12)

-- Rubbermaid or Sterlite 18 gallon tubs with lid (Dark colors of blue, black or brown preferred for animal safety)
+- Rubbermaid or Sterlite 18 gallon tubs with lid (Dark blue, black or brown colors preferred for animal safety)

 Donate funds to help build WARM Houses